| Council | Liverpool |

 What are the best schools in Anfield?

 Anfield has 53 schools nearby.
-The top-rated Ofsted Outstanding schools include Florence Melly Community Primary School, St Matthew's Catholic Primary School, All Saints' Catholic Voluntary Aided Primary School.
-Other well-regarded schools rated Good by Ofsted include Our Lady and St Philomena's Catholic Primary School and Leamington Community Primary School.
+The top-rated Ofsted Outstanding schools include Florence Melly Community Primary School, All Saints' Catholic Voluntary Aided Primary School, New Park Primary School.
+Other well-regarded schools rated Good by Ofsted include St Matthew's Catholic Primary School and Anfield Road Primary School.
 Note: 4 schools are currently rated as Requires Improvement.

 What are the demographics of Anfield?